 If the waiting list for any program falls below a level where the agency will be able to assist each family within one year, SHA will reopen the waiting list.
 SHA conducts outreach to potential clients by advertising in the local news media and distributing Public Housing and HCV program brochures/flyers to community centers and service providers.
-SHA participates in the Continuum of Care, serves on community focus/action groups and makes presentations about its programs to various service providers.
+SHA serves on community focus/action groups and makes presentations about its programs to various service providers.